Ken Renfrow

 About Ken

-Prior to his return to BJU, Renfrow was Professor of Keyboard Performance and Director of Keyboard Pedagogy at The University of Miami in Coral Gables, Florida.
-He has written articles for American Music Teacher, Clavier, Church Musician, Electronic Musician's Digital Piano Buyers Guide, Keyboard Companion, Piano & Keyboard and the Proceedings & Reference of the National Conference on Piano Pedagogy.
-A prolific arranger, composer and author of leading textbooks in his field, his numerous music offerings are published by Alfred Publishing Company, Soundforth (a division of Lorenz), and the Hal Leonard Corporation.
+Before returning to BJU, Renfrow was Professor of Keyboard Performance and Director of Keyboard Pedagogy at The Frost School of Music at The University of Miami in Coral Gables, Florida.
+He has written articles for American Music Teacher, Clavier, Church Musician, Electronic Musician's Digital Piano Buyers Guide, Keyboard Companion, Piano & Keyboard, and the Proceedings & Reference of the National Conference on Piano Pedagogy.

-Happily married for over 35 years, Kenon and Beth have two married children and 7 grandchildren.
-In addition to his musical activities, Ken enjoys sports cars and antique clocks.
+Happily married for 40 years, Kenon and Beth have two married children, 8 favorite grandchildren, and an adorable Cavapoo named Bentley.
+In addition to his musical life, Ken enjoys camping, motorcycles, and antique clocks.